It's better to talk

 We encourage all correspondence to be handled by phone and email so that we can process your application quickly and get you insured in no time.
 All calls are free from UK landlines and mobiles so why not call us today on 0333 003 3270.

 Learners have the option to drive their own vehicle or their parents’, siblings and friends’ cars too.
 The insurance for learner drivers is available in the form of:

 Third party is the minimum amount of cover you can legally drive with and covers any potential damages or repairs to other vehicles and pedestrians, with no way to claim for your own vehicle or personal injury.

 The next step up is third party, fire and theft which is the same as third party only but also allows you to claim for repairs or replacement to the learner driver’s vehicle in the event of a fire or if it is lost or stolen.

 Fully comprehensive policy is the most amount of cover you can obtain for a new driver.
 This lets you claim for any damages to other vehicles in the event of an accident and to your own vehicle too, as well as fire, flood and theft.

 Historically, third party only was the cheapest form of cover but since several motorists only bought it because of its price, insurers have caught on and now there is very little difference in price between third party only and fully comprehensive policies.

 At Call Wiser, we work with a number of insurers to help find the best policy and price for you.
 When speaking to one of our advisors, we will ask few questions and get a better idea of what you are looking for.
 Perhaps you are about to pass your test or maybe you are just starting to drive, either way, we have insurers that can offer policies for:

-All policies from Call Wiser include free breakdown cover, claims and legal assistance, handbag and wallet cover, mobile phone and gadgets cover too.
+All policies from Call Wiser include free breakdown cover, claim assistance, handbag and wallet cover, mobile phone and gadgets cover too.